hoselee07/Batforce/README.md

-# swdevel-lab-hfarm
+# Batforce Project
- Skeleton Project for the Lab of Software Project Development
+ The Readme is the safe for: Skeleton Project for the Lab of Software Project Development

 # Flask and FastAPI Dockerized Project